jonkohlmeier/jonkohlmeier.com/src/content/blog/falling-into-web-development.md

 ---
-title: "Falling into Web Development"
+title: 'Falling into Web Development'
-description: "How a failed semester, a Dreamweaver site, and generous mentors pulled me into a web career."
+description: 'How a failed semester, a Dreamweaver site, and generous mentors pulled me into a web career.'
 pubDate: 2019-12-09
 tags:
   - career
   - web-development
   - life
 categories:
-  - life
-  - web-design
+  - work
-heroImage: "../../assets/blog/screen-shot-2019-12-08-at-8.23.27-pm.png"
+heroImage: '../../assets/blog/screen-shot-2019-12-08-at-8.23.27-pm.png'
-heroAlt: "Screenshot of an early church website built in Dreamweaver"
+heroAlt: 'Screenshot of an early church website built in Dreamweaver'
 ---

 Apparently, 11 years ago today I was finishing up building a website using Dreamweaver—complete with image maps and using tables for layout.
 This wasn’t the first website that I ever built, but it was the first one that would be the internet home for an organization (in this case, my church).